thtrieu/thtrieu.github.io/about.md

 I am a junior undergrad, doing maths, physics and lately computer - every day.
 Did a couple of internships: Data mining, Natural Language Processing, Computer Vision and gradually specializing myself into [this](https://en.wikipedia.org/wiki/Deep_learning).
 The prime concern, however, is intelligence in general.
 Can we define and engineer such a thing?
 How?

-The world fascinates me ;) so I'd love to learn from anyone who has anything to share, be it chemistry, biology, philosophy (or how stupid I am - yes seriously).
+This whole universe thing fascinates me! so I'd love to learn from anyone who has anything to share, be it chemistry, biology, philosophy (or how stupid I am - yes, seriously!).